maisonaute/MacBook_Silicon_AI/python/readme.md

-Test Metal implementation on MacOS platform
+# Test Metal implementation on MacOS platform

-‘‘‘ python
+‘‘‘

 import torch
 # Check that MPS is available
 if not torch.backends.mps.is_available():